 Products + Materials

 Our preference is to work with natural materials that are renewable and biodegradable.
 Where synthetics are required for performance, we are limiting their use and seeking out certified recycled options.
 We support circular design principles and are working to increase our use of recycled materials.

-We are mapping our supply chain to better understand where our materials come from and how they are produced, so that we can identify opportunities for improvement.
+We continue to map our supply chain to better understand where and how our products and raw materials are produced, so that we can manage risks and identify opportunities for improvement.

-Total 2020 material use by weight* across all product categories
+Total 2021 material use by weight across all product categories1

-*Figures based on 2020 unit purchases, product weight and composition.
+1. Figures based on 2021 unit purchases, product weight and composition.
 Where data was not available, we have used averages to calculate as accurately as possible.
-Data excludes trims and hardware. ^MMCF: Man-made cellulosic fibres
+Data excludes trims and hardware.

 Material Sourcing Guide

-These low impact materials are our first choice for ELK products, and include options that are renewable, biodegradable, recycled, as well as sustainably grown and processed.
+These low impact materials include options that are renewable, biodegradable, as well as sustainably grown and processed.

-of our 2020 material buy by weight was rated top performer
+of our 2021 material buy by weight was rated HIGH performer

-These materials have strong environmental credentials, and are a better choice than most.
-Where a top performer is not available, we consider these to be a great option.
+These materials have good environmental credentials, and are a better choice than most.

 Could be better